HoldenErnest/ListServer/notes.md

 - copy `~/.ssh/theKeyFile.pub` to the end of the servers file `~/.ssh/authorized_keys"`.
 Make sure this file has only 600(r/w) perms
 - never save private key on the server, private key will be on the clients that are not open to the internet.
 - Disabled password login(use only keys).
 Within `ssh/sshd_config` AND `ssh/sshd_config.d/50-cloud-init.conf` set `PasswordAuthentication no`.
 Then run `service ssh restart` to enable the changes
+More Today--
+- Installed apache.
+Web pages are in `var/www/` you will need to setup a VirtualHost as well as configurations found in `etc/apache2/`